pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX81.md

 *  mt, mt64: default clib, MemoTech HRG modes

-*  g007: default clib, G007 HRG mode (requires the HRG being set up from BASIC:  CLS 2 / SLOW 4)
+*  g007: default clib, G007 HRG mode (requires the HRG being set up from BASIC:  CLS 2 / SLOW 4, probably the "-Cz--disable-autorun" option will help)

 The default math library does not work due to the fact the IY register is used so specific libraries are provided: